cdlhub/documentation/fmprofiles.md

 | Limit as a proportion of loss                                      | 13        |   15        |
 | Deductible as a proportion of loss                                 | 14        |   16        |

+In the following notation
+* x.loss is the input loss to the calculation.
+* x.retained_loss is the input retained loss to the calculation (where required)
+* loss is the calculated loss
+* retained_loss is the calculated retained loss
+* ded, lim, share are alias variables for the profile fields

 #### 1. Deductible and limit

 | Attributes                        | Example |